The Free Starship

 - Low (better thrust per watt) → poor mass ratio → enormous propellant fractions

 Mode 3 power regime.
-In direct fusion product exhaust, thrust power is the kinetic energy of the fusion products themselves — not converted electrical power.
+In direct fusion product exhaust, thrust power is the kinetic energy of the fusion products themselves.
 Thrust power .
 For a ship of average mass ~ kg accelerating at ~0.02 m/s² with m/s: 50–100 TW.
 This is two to three orders of magnitude above the Tier A electrical regime.
-Mode 3 is a fundamentally different power class, driven by the energy density of the fusion products rather than reactor electrical output.
+Mode 3 is a different power class, driven by the energy density of the fusion products rather than reactor electrical output.

 Two distinct power regimes.
 The architecture requires separating two power classes that are often conflated: